shopgate/retail-red-docs/markdown/guides/integrations/notifications.md

 ## Creating a campaign

-Same as templates, campaigns can also be created via retail.red Admin or via API.
+Same as templates, campaigns can also be created via Shopgate Admin or via API.
 To create a campaign via the API use the route:

 **POST ​/merchants​/{merchantCode}​/campaigns**